 - Steps 4-8 of the mindsets management model create a clear vision for optimum hybrid working, taking account of the key considerations and components necessary to achieve success, identifies the anticipated motivational gains the new position will deliver, and addresses the challenges and obstacles to be overcome to deliver a tangible result.
-Having arrived at this position a well considered policy statement can be communicated to the wider stakeholder community.
+Having arrived at this position a well-considered policy statement can be communicated to the wider stakeholder community.

 Why does this approach work?
-Because it engages the leaders rational and emotional faculties in the discussion to address what is a deeply-invested in position for their colleagues.
+Because it engages the leaders rational and emotional faculties in the discussion to address what is a deeply invested in position for their colleagues.

 Embracing emotions in decision making is challenging but it explores diverse perspectives at a significantly deeper level and delivers a clear committed and authentic position.

-Whilst the resulting policy may not please all stakeholders, the decision approach and resulting communications will resonate more deeply so cultivate significant buy-in, enhance employee engagement and build trust and confidence in the calibre of the leadership team.
-The mindset management approach can be used extensively to dismantle deep-rooted thinking habits and establish new beliefs which drive innovation, changes in behaviours and new, transformational and sustainable growth.
+Whilst the resulting policy may not please all stakeholders, the decision approach and resulting communications will resonate more deeply so cultivate significant buy-in, enhance employee engagement and build trust and confidence in the caliber of the leadership team.
+The mindset management approach can be used extensively to dismantle deep-rooted thinking habits and establish new beliefs which drive innovation, changes in behaviors and new, transformational and sustainable growth.